jacksonianrtaylor/movie_rec_proj/README.md

 * Predictions to a movies rating can be worse when there are a small number of users who rated that same movie

+* The iterative_svd function discussed later has hyperparameters that need to be optimized.
+This is the pupose of the bayesian_optimization.ipynb notebook.
+With larger bounds comes better performance but higher computation time.
+This is why dask and numba are used to speed up computations.

 ## Data source

 * The raw data collected for this program/model is soley from: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?select=movies_metadata.csv